 A week after an angry, mostly white male, mob stormed the U.S. Capitol, Joe Biden was sworn in as the 46th President of the United States and quickly put into motion a series of immediate and planned reversals of Trump-era policies.
 However, we must still reckon with the aftermath of those who co-signed the policies and rhetoric of the last four years.
 How can accountability, reconciliation, and shared interests across circumstances help us address the urgent need for equity across race, gender, and class in the US?
 What strategies work to call these white men in?

 Gary Barker, PhD, is a leading global voice in engaging men and boys in advancing gender equality and positive masculinities.
-He is the CEO and founder of Equimundo, which has worked for 20 years in more than 40 countries.
-Gary is co-founder of MenCare, a global campaign working in 50 countries to promote men’s involvement as caregivers, and co-founder of MenEngage, a global alliance of more than 700 NGOs.
-He co-created and leads the International Men and Gender Equality Survey (IMAGES), the largest-ever survey of men’s attitudes and behaviors related to violence, fatherhood, and gender equality.
-He is a co-author of the State of the World’s Fathers reports.
+He is the CEO and co-founder of Equimundo.
+Gary is also co-founder of MenCare, a global campaign working in more than 50 countries to promote men’s involvement as caregivers, and co-founder of MenEngage, a global alliance of more than 700 NGOs.
 He has advised the UN, the World Bank, numerous national governments, and key international foundations and corporations on strategies to engage men and boys in promoting gender equality.
+In 2017 he was named by Apolitical as one of the 20 most influential people in gender policy around the world.
+He is an Ashoka Fellow and received the Voices of Solidarity Award from Vital Voices for his work to engage men for gender equality.
 He holds a PhD in Developmental Psychology and a Research Affiliate position at the Center for Social Sciences, University of Coimbra, Portugal.

 Founder and Director of the Center for Research on Men’s Health, Vanderbilt University